WilliamFalci/Prisma-Cluster/README.md

 - Will zip the all previous points

 #### BACKUP > ROLLBACK (ATTENTION ON USE IT):
-- Will apply the backup you specifiend deletegin all services and databases to re-apply them from the backup
+- Will apply the backup you specifiend deleting all services and databases to re-apply them from the backup

 #### DB > IMPORT:
 - Will run the sql file to the service's db, the file must be located under `/database/import`